Beth-Watt/IBM-Linux-Course-Labs/Mathematical-Calculations/README.md

 ## What I Did
-This lab had me write a bash script that takes two integers from the user and performs mathematical calculations on them — addition and multiplication — then compares the results.
+This lab had me write a bash script that takes two integers from the user and performs mathematical calculations on them (addition and multiplication) then compares the results.

 ## The Script
 The script asks for two numbers, calculates the sum and product,